Skip to main content

 Reality checks

-• Special charges often survive: The BOE says homeowners’ and veterans’ exemptions do not automatically erase parcel taxes and direct levies.
+• Special charges often survive: Homeowners’ and veterans’ exemptions do not automatically erase parcel taxes and direct levies.
 You have to check each local charge.

-• Paperwork problems are common: Under the PTP rules, missing documents can delay the claim, and you may have only 30 days after notice to send missing items and keep your place in line.
+• Paperwork problems are common: Under PTP rules, missing documents can delay the claim.
+You may have only 30 days after notice to send missing items and keep your place in line.

-• Some deadlines change by county: The BOE county filing-period list shows formal appeal deadlines are not the same everywhere.
+• Some deadlines change by county: Formal appeal deadlines are not the same everywhere.
 Never copy another county’s deadline.

 Common mistakes to avoid

 • Thinking California already passed a general senior exemption: It did not.
-The Secretary of State’s February 2026 notice is about a proposed initiative in circulation, not a law you can claim now.
+The Secretary of State notice from February 2026 is about a proposed initiative in circulation, not a law you can claim now.

-• Leaving an old exemption in place after a move: The Sacramento Assessor warns that permanent moves, rentals, and title changes can make the exemption invalid and can lead to recovery and penalties.
+• Leaving an old exemption in place after a move: Permanent moves, rentals, and some title changes can make the exemption invalid and can lead to recovery and penalties.

-• Waiting until after a disaster to ask about tax relief: The BOE disaster page says disaster reassessment claims should be filed promptly and usually within 12 months.
+• Waiting after a disaster: Disaster reassessment claims should be filed promptly and often within 12 months.

 Best options by need

-• I need help with this year’s bill: Check PTP first, then ask the county tax collector about a Permanent Installment Plan if you are already behind.
+• I need help with this year’s bill: Check PTP first if the application window is open or an extension applies, then ask the county tax collector about a Permanent Installment Plan if you are already behind.

 • I want to move but cannot afford a higher tax bill: Study Proposition 19 before you list the home.